-In 2022 we awarded grants of £523,507 and helped 410 individuals, couples and families who needed financial support.
+In 2023 we awarded grants of almost £700,000 and helped 513 individuals, couples and families who needed financial support.
 Cases from current BT employees remain high and account for 43% of our case load.
-We awarded 3 grants of £5,000, which were the largest we made in 2022 and these were for a wet room, an all-terrain wheelchair and a standing wheelchair.
-We also made 23 grants of £2,500 or more.
-In addition to our single grants, we ended the year paying weekly grants to 128 former BT people on very low incomes.
-We talk to our weekly grant recipients on a regular basis, so we know what a huge difference these payments make and how grateful they are for our support.
-We also made additional Christmas payments to them, which included a £100 winter fuel payment funded in part from the donation received from the Civil Service Insurance Society Charity Fund (CSIS CF) and a Christmas bonus payment of £150.
-With the increase in energy prices these payments were particularly important again this year.
+We awarded 3 grants of £5,000, which were the largest we made in the year and all three were for wet rooms with accessible access.
+We also made 31 grants of £2,500 or more, many of these being for funeral costs, new boilers and priority debt.
+In addition to our single grants, we ended the year paying weekly grants to 125 former BT people on very low incomes.
+We are in regular contact with our weekly grant recipients, so we know what a huge difference these payments make and how grateful they are for our support.
+We also made additional Christmas payments to them, which included a £200 winter fuel payment funded in part from the donation received from the Civil Service Insurance Society Charity Fund (CSIS CF) and a Christmas bonus payment of £100.

-Our income exceeded £1million for the 9th year in a row.
-Membership donations, together with Gift Aid made up over 70% of this and thanks must go to the CSIS CF, BT and Openreach for their very generous contributions.
-Other income came from investments, Christmas card sales and various one-off donations.
-We again ended the year with a surplus and have substantial reserves, which will help to support our long-term activities.
+Our income exceeded £1million for the 10th year in a row.
+Membership donations, together with Gift Aid made up over 66% of this and thanks must go to the CSIS CF, PORF and Openreach for their very generous contributions.
+Other income came from investments, Christmas card sales, various one-off donations and legacies.
+We again ended the year with a surplus and have substantial reserves, which will help to support our work well into the future.